k9spud/appswipe/README.md

 Opening a new tab now pops up under the currently shown tab instead of adding itself all the way down at the end of all the existing tabs.

+Instead of showing the raw USE/IUSE flags, we now only display the IUSE flags that did not get used in the installed build.
+This makes it easier to find what USE flags you could be using, particularly for ebuilds that have a lot of flags available.

 What's New in v1.1.0?
 ======================